mfakih294/Nibras-PKM/README.md

 `************************************************************`

-Go to * https://localhost:1441/nibras* using Firefox or Chrome.
+Go to **https://localhost:1441/nibras** using Firefox or Chrome.
 On the login page, enter *nibras* for username and *nibras* for the password.

+Notes:
+- As it has a self-signed certificate, you need to accept and bypass the security warning that shows up at the beginning.
+- On Linux, you need to make the files inside ./scripts and ./tomcat/bin folders executable (chmod +x *).
-Note: To stop Nibras, you can close this window, or press ctrl+c in it, or run ./scripts/stop script.
+- To stop Nibras, you can close this window, or press ctrl+c in it, or run ./scripts/stop script.

 ## Technical details